-Polysomnography can help confirm the diagnosis of OSA, but diagnosis also requires that the child not have a cardiac or pulmonary disorder that could explain the polysomnographic abnormalities.
+Polysomnography can help confirm the diagnosis of obstructive sleep apnea, but diagnosis also requires that the child not have a cardiac or pulmonary disorder that could explain the polysomnographic abnormalities.
 Analysis of sleep stage and the effects of position during polysomnography can help indicate the contribution of upper airway obstruction.
 Thus, results of polysomnography can help determine initial treatment (eg, continuous positive airway pressure [CPAP] with autotitration or oral or surgical appliances).

-CPAP can be used for children who are not candidates for corrective surgery or who continue to have OSA after adenotonsillectomy.
+Continuous positive airway pressure (CPAP) can be used for children who are not candidates for corrective surgery or who continue to have OSA after adenotonsillectomy.

 Weight loss can decrease OSA severity in obese children and has other health benefits but is rarely sufficient treatment for OSA as monotherapy.

+Treatment of allergic rhinitis should be intensive.
 Corticosteroids and antibiotics are not usually indicated.

 Problems with learning and behavior are potentially serious complications.